Skip to content

 def index():

-# send time to client
+# dispatch time to customer

 # time.localtime: number of milliseconds since 01/01/1970

-# time.strftime formats the time and date
+# time.strftime formats time and date

 # date-time display format

-# d: day as two digits
+# d: 2-digit day

 # m: 2-digit month